juxor/afaq/markdown/secB1.md

-population to stand up for their humanity and individuality by resisting racist, sexist and anti-gay activity and challenging such views in their everyday lives, everywhere (as Carole Pateman points out, _"sexual domination structures the workplace as well as the conjugal home"_ [**The Sexual Contract**, p.
+population to stand up for their humanity and individuality by resisting racist, sexist and anti-gay activity and challenging such views in their everyday lives, everywhere (as Carole Pateman points out, _"sexual domination structures the workplace as well as the conjugal home"_ [ **The Sexual Contract** , p.
 142]).
 It means a struggle of all working class people against the internal and external tyrannies we face -- we must fight against own our prejudices while supporting those in struggle against our common enemies, no matter their sex, skin colour or sexuality.
 Lorenzo Kom'boa Ervin words on fighting racism are applicable to all forms of oppression:

-> _ "Racism must be fought vigorously wherever it is found, even if in our own ranks, and even in ones own breast.
-Accordingly, we must end the system of white skin privilege which the bosses use to split the class, and subject racially oppressed workers to super-exploitation.
-White workers, especially those in the Western world, must resist the attempt to use one section of the working class to help them advance, while holding back the gains of another segment based on race or nationality.
-This kind of class opportunism and capitulationism on the part of white labour must be directly challenged and defeated.
-There can be no workers unity until the system of super-exploitation and world White Supremacy is brought to an end."_ [**Anarchism and the Black Revolution**, p.
+> _"Racism must be fought vigorously wherever it is found, even if in our own
+> ranks, and even in ones own breast.
+Accordingly, we must end the system of
+> white skin privilege which the bosses use to split the class, and subject
+> racially oppressed workers to super-exploitation.
+White workers, especially
+> those in the Western world, must resist the attempt to use one section of
+> the working class to help them advance, while holding back the gains of
+> another segment based on race or nationality.
+This kind of class opportunism
+> and capitulationism on the part of white labour must be directly challenged
+> and defeated.
+There can be no workers unity until the system of super-
+> exploitation and world White Supremacy is brought to an end."_ [ **Anarchism
+> and the Black Revolution** , p.
 128]

 Progress towards equality can and has been made.
-While it is still true that (in the words of Emma Goldman) _"[n]owhere is woman treated according to the merit of her work, but rather as a sex"_ [**Red Emma Speaks**, p.
+While it is still true that (in the words of Emma Goldman) _"[n]owhere is woman treated according to the merit of her work, but rather as a sex"_ [ **Red Emma Speaks** , p.
 177] and that education is still patriarchal, with young women still often steered away from traditionally "male" courses of study and work (which teaches children that men and women are assigned different roles in society and sets them up to